HYDRAULIC COUPLING – TURBO COUPLING

 - Transmitted power is proportional to the cube of input speed;

-- Transmitted power is proportional to the fifth power of circuit outside diameter.
+- Transmitted power is proportional to the fifth power of the circuit outside diameter.

 The K Series couplings work using oil but they are also available for water operation upon request.